Planning to travel further afield in SA? Find out which regional parks have accessible camping, parking and trails.

 You’ll find accessible parking located at the end of the Granite Island Causeway in Victor Harbor.
 The causeway has a purpose-built section for pedestrians to wander across to Granite Island, it is perfect for wheelchair users, people using walkers or people with prams.
 The privately run horse-drawn tram can accommodate a manual wheelchair or you can book a taxi service to cross to Granite Island.
 There is also an accessible toilet on the island.

-Visitors to this World Heritage Site can view highlights from a new platform that is accessible to wheelchairs and prams.
+Visitors to this World Heritage Site can view highlights from a platform that is accessible to wheelchairs and prams.
 The 850m-long Rooftop Loop Walk links the Wonambi Fossil Centre with the Bat Observation Centre, Bat Cave and Blanche Cave.

 Tantanoola Caves is one of Australia's few wheelchair accessible caves.
 Enjoy a special hosted experience as a knowledgeable guide introduces you to the history and geology of the caves and explains how its spectacular array of formations has developed over thousands of years.
 You can then explore the large cavern and take photographs.

 The 1km Tea-Tree Boardwalk is wheelchair accessible and winds through wetlands, where you can enjoy a variety of birdlife.
 There aren’t any bathroom facilities, so be sure to make a pit stop before you get there.

 Want to know which parks are accessible closer to home?
-Check out our story on9 national parks in Adelaide with accessible features.
+Check out our story on 9 national parks in Adelaide with accessible features.

 The team at National Parks South Australia is working hard to improve the accessibility of parks and they’re keen hear your thoughts.
-If you rely on accessible facilities to visit parks, why not drop them a line by using thiscontact form.
-More information about accessibility in parks is available on the National Parks South Australiawebsite.
+If you rely on accessible facilities to visit parks, why not drop them a line by using this contact form.
+More information about accessibility in parks is available on the National Parks South Australia website.